runs-on/runs-on/README.md

 All instances are bootstraped with 2 watchdogs, to ensure they are not left running even if GitHub doesn't send the completion webhooks (this happens).

-* instance will automatically terminate after 8 hours, no matter whether a workflow is still running on the machine.
+* instance will automatically terminate after 12 hours, no matter whether a workflow is still running on the machine.
 * instance will automatically terminate after 20 minutes, if a workflow job has not been scheduled on the machine.

 ### Cost reports right in your inbox

-RunsOn automatically reports daily costs for the RunsOn resources, and send them to email configured at installation time:
+RunsOn automatically reports daily costs for the RunsOn resources.
+Those are sent to the email configured at installation time:

 <img width="600" alt="cost report" src="https://github.com/runs-on/runs-on/assets/6114/5c3cc9d0-bf10-467d-bf74-1f731b8524e6">